TrevorStubbs/learning-journal/401-dotnet/Reading/read-02.md

 ## Art of README
 - all caps
-- Writting good docs is all about getting the user out of the source code.
+- Writing good docs is all about getting the user out of the source code.
 ### The README: Your one-stop shop
 1. tell them what your module (app) is
 1. show them what it looks like in action